Justice Department is dropping Yale University admissions practices lawsuit

 "We take into consideration a multitude of factors, including their academic achievement, interests, demonstrated leadership, background, success in taking maximum advantage of their secondary school and community resources, and the likelihood that they will contribute to the Yale community and the world."

-In a statement, a Justice Department spokesperson said it was dropping the lawsuit Wednesday "in light of all available facts, circumstances, and legal developments."
+In a statement to Fox News, a Justice Department spokesperson said the lawsuit has been dismissed "in light of all available facts, circumstances, and legal developments," but added that the "department’s underlying investigation to ensure Title VI compliance is ongoing."

-But the spokesperson said the department’s underlying investigation, aimed at ensuring Yale complies with federal anti-discrimination laws, remains ongoing.